 TIU collects fire statistics, and is combined into one document as the Annual Security and Fire Safety Report.
 The Safety and Security Manager maintains a log of fire statistics.
 The Annual Fire Safety Report is published annually by October 1st and contains three years of fire statistics in accordance with (HEOA).
-This is the 2015 Annual Fire Safety Report which contains the statistics for calendar years 2012-2014.
-Per TIU Policy P-724 a combination "Bannockburn Campus Daily Fire and Crime Log" is kept and can be viewed at https://docs.google.com/spreadsheets/d/1LWkf8gQS5bYrb19Mlb8eVxXIBw4wrPJSk1A47kmluv4/edit#gid=1154226328
+This is the 2021 Annual Fire Safety Report which contains the statistics for calendar years 2017-2020.
+Per TIU Policy P-724 a combination "Bannockburn Campus Daily Fire and Crime Log" is kept and can be viewed at: